DFE-Digital/dsi-tools/README.md

 # dsi-tools

-## jwks-tools

-Used for managing JWKS for localhost development, and comprises of four powershell scripts.

-1. `generate-keys` for generating a new private key to ./keys/private_key.pem, and adding a JWK entry to ./well-known/jwks.json
-2. `remove-old-keys` for removing any keys within ./well-known/jwks.json that are older than 30 days
-3. `sign-payload` is used for signing of a payload to ./signing/signed_output.txt
-4. `verify-payload` is used to validate the integrity of a signed payload from ./signing/signed_output.txt

 ## Use proxy to connect to Node components on Mac

 There is a limitation on Mac where TLS 1.3 is not supported which means that any HTTP request to mid-tier services will fail.